C-Sinclair/blog.irrelevant.ninja/src/articles/fucking-salesforce.md

 ---
-path: '/a/fucking-salesforce'
+path: '/articles/fucking-salesforce'
 date: '04-24-2020'
 shortTitle: 'Fucking Salesforce'
 title: 'Fucking Salesforce'
 author: 'Conor Sinclair'
 featuredImage: ../images/imani-vDQ-e3RtaoE-unsplash.jpg
-tags: ["Javascript", "Salesforce"]
+tags: ['Javascript', 'Salesforce']
 emoji: '🍳'
 ---

 > Tackling a simple task in a behemoth of a platform

 So Salesforce.
 Its huge.
 Enterprise focussed.
 And you know what that means... complicated APIs, and fucking Java.

 Well that's not the way I roll.
 Its dynamic languages all the way at work, and there's no way I'm using a language stuck in the stone age.